 Majority of the IEC was not having any specific post designated to IEC activity alone.
 Very few IEC reported part time employee working for IEC.
 Most of the work related to IEC were done by staff of parent department under which IEC was functioning8,13.
 Many of the IEC even reported this as an additional non paid activity.

+Recommendations

 References